ShroukElBassiouny/Ahadith-API/README.md

 ﻿# Ahadith API
-A NodeJS API with a remote database which is allowed users to get all Ahadith from 7 books:
+A NodeJS API with a remote database which is allowed users to get all Ahadith in two versions (Arabic / English) and deployed to render.com from 7 books:
 - Sunan Abu Dawud
 - "Sahih al Bukhari
 - "Sunan Ibn Majah